-Every year our RSPCA Animal Ambulances attend nearly 30,000 rescue call outs for sick, injured or orphaned wildlife.
+Every year RSPCA care for and treat over 27,000 sick, injured or orphaned wildlife.

 We have an incredible support network of wildlife carers across the state, wildlife rescuers and veterinary clinics who assist with wildlife cases reported to our 24/7 Animal Emergency Hotline - 1300 ANIMAL (1300 264 625).